nestybox/sysbox-ee/docs/troubleshoot.md

 For sysbox-runc, logging is handled as follows:

-* When running Docker + sysbox-runc, the sysbox-runc logs are actually stored in a containerd directory such as:
+-   When running Docker + sysbox-runc, the sysbox-runc logs are actually stored in a containerd directory such as:

     `/run/containerd/io.containerd.runtime.v1.linux/moby/<container-id>/log.json`

     where `<container-id>` is the container ID returned by Docker.

-* When running sysbox-runc directly, sysbox-runc will not produce any logs by default.
+-   When running sysbox-runc directly, sysbox-runc will not produce any logs by default.
     Use the `sysbox-runc --log` option to change this.

-## Docker reports "Unknown runtime" error
+## Docker reports Unknown Runtime error

 When creating a system container, Docker may report the following error: